 In setting remuneration packages, the RC takes into consideration the prevailing economic situation, the pay and employment conditions within the industry and in comparable companies.
 As part of its review, the RC ensures that the performance related elements of remuneration form a significant part of the total remuneration package of executive directors and is designed to align the directors' interests with those of shareholders, promote the long-term success of the Group, and link rewards to corporate and individual performance.
-The RC also reviews all matters concerning the remuneration of non-executive directors to ensure that the remuneration commensurate with the contribution and responsibilities of the directors.
+The RC also reviews all matters concerning the remuneration of NEDs to ensure that the remuneration commensurate with the contribution and responsibilities of the directors.

-The Company submits the quantum of directors' fees of each year to the shareholders for approval at each annual general meeting ("AGM").
+The Company submits the quantum of directors' fees of each year to the shareholders for approval at each AGM.